dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 ### icrc7_is_approved

-Returns true if an active approval exists that allows the `spender` to transfer `token` from the given `from_subaccount`.
+Returns `true` if an active approval exists that allows the `spender` to transfer the token `token_id` from the given `from_subaccount`, `false` otherwise.

 ```candid "Methods" +=
 icrc7_is_approved : (spender : Account; from_subaccount : blob; token_id : nat)
     -> (bool) query;
 ```

-### icrc7_get_approvals
+### icrc7_get_token_approvals

-Returns the approvals that exist for the given vector of `token_ids`.
+Returns the token-level approvals that exist for the given vector of `token_ids`.
 The result is paginated, the mechanics of pagination is the same as for `icrc7_tokens` using `prev` and `take` to control pagination.
 The `prev` parameter is an `ApprovalInfo` with the meaning that `ApprovalInfo`s following the provided one are returned, based on a sorting order over `ApprovalInfo`s implemented by the ledger.

-The response is a vector the elements of which comprise a `token_id` and a corresponding approval.
+The response is a vector the elements of which comprise a `token_id` and a corresponding `approval`.
 If multiple approvals exist for a `token_id`, multiple entries with the same `token_id` are returned.

-The ordering of the elements of the response vector approval records is undefined.
+The ordering of the elements in the response is undefined.
 An implementation of the ledger can use any internal sorting order for the elements of the response to implement pagination.

 ```candid "Methods" +=
 icrc7_get_approvals: (token_ids : vec nat, prev : opt ApprovalInfo; take : opt nat32)